SupriyaChinthakuntla/KDD/README.md

 Creating a model by using K nearest neighbour algorithm to find the mean covid indexes for a given geographic location.

 ![alt text](/Images/Images/KNN.PNG "Images")

+We have cleaned the county level dataset by filling the missing values and below are the visualizations based on active and death count with respect to county information:

 ## Visualization of Top 10 Counties Active COVID cases in USA
 In the chart below, you can see that New York City is the county with the highest number of active cases, over 200,000.